Illinois Institute of Technology's Office of Financial Aid provides institutional and federal financial assistance for students and families.

 Federal Pell Grant

-The Federal Pell Grant is a federal grant that does not have to be repaid.
+The Federal Pell Grant is a grant that does not have to be repaid.
 Pell Grants are awarded only to undergraduate students who have not earned a bachelor’s or professional degree.
 Pell Grants are awarded based on demonstrated financial need.
 Students apply for a Pell Grant by filing the FAFSA.

 Federal Supplemental Educational Opportunity Grant (FSEOG)

 The FSEOG is a federal campus-based grant that does not have to be repaid.
-This grant is for undergraduate students who demonstrate exceptional financial need.
+This grant is awarded to undergraduate students who demonstrate exceptional financial need.
 FSEOG funds are limited and may be awarded on a first-come, first-served basis.
 The final need criteria for this award are determined each year by the Office of Financial Aid.

 Federal Work-Study Program

 The Federal Work-Study (FWS) program provides campus-based job funding for students with demonstrated financial need.
-Students awarded FWS can earn money to help pay educational expenses and are responsible for finding employment.
+Students awarded FWS can earn money to help pay educational expenses.
+Eligible students are responsible for finding employment.
 Students can work either on or off-campus.
 Off-campus jobs will be with private, non-profit organizations or public agencies that provide community service work.
 Students awarded FWS are paid the current federal minimum wage or higher depending on the type of work performed.
 Students are paid by the hour and receive a biweekly paycheck.
 FWS students cannot work more than 20 hours per week during the academic year and may not work during their scheduled class times.
-FWS positions are advertised by the Office of Student Employment through the Jobs4Hawks platform.
+FWS positions are advertised by the Office of Student Employment through the Handshake platform.